 A neoplasm is defined as an abnormal mass of tissue that results when cells divide more than they should or do not die when they should.
 Neoplasms may be benign (not cancerous), or malignant (cancerous).
 Also called a tumor.

-We no longer offer or provide clinical or non clinical cancer treatments or health services.
+We no longer offer or provide clinical or non clinical treatment or health services to patients with a diagnosis of cancer disease.

 *Confirmed by the corresponding hospital oncology and radiology studies and reports.
 This asterisked note is added for ease of reading of the above statement.